- FIRM OVERVIEW

 If you are currently charged with a DUI and you had a DUI conviction or were placed into the ARD program within the past 10 years, this current DUI will be treated as a second offense.
 A second offense DUI charge carries mandatory jail time and a mandatory license suspension if convicted.
 The amount of jail time and the length of the driver’s license suspension depend upon the blood alcohol content (“BAC”), or whether or not there were controlled substances or drugs in your system or whether or not you refused chemical testing.
 The mandatory minimums are summarized below.

 House Arrest, also known as electronic monitoring, is often an option if you are facing a second or subsequent DUI charge.
+The Pennsylvania ARD Program is in addition to drug court and Veteran’s Court.

 © 2019 V. ERIK PETERSN - All Rights Reserved